operasoftware/devopera/articles/_posts/2013-04-10-advanced-cross-browser-flexbox.md

 		float: left;
 	}

-Note: A good way to generate cross browser Flexbox code, and learn about the syntax different browsers use, is to use the [Flexy Boxes][15] tool.
+Note: A good way to generate cross browser flexbox code, and learn about the syntax different browsers use, is to use the [Flexy Boxes][15] tool.

 [15]: http://the-echoplex.net/flexyboxes/